 - Best of the Rest

-When we loaded the pack with a 10-pound bag of ice for testing on a half-day hike in Colorado, it was easy to forget the pack was on at all.
+When we loaded the pack with a 10-pound bag of ice for testing on a half-day hike in Colorado, it was easy to forget the pack was on at all, so it’s also a great choice for hikers that want to cover some distance.
 And this design offered a bit better airflow than others.

 This design’s exterior MuleSkin 1,000-denier fabric withstands rough conditions.
 The shoulder straps are on the wider side but not as motion-limiting as the OtterBox Trooper LT 30 Cooler straps.

 That said, the straps are less ergonomic than the REI Co-op Cool Trail Pack Cooler.
 We also celebrate the three spacious exterior pockets with waterproof zippers — we just wish they were smoother to open and close.

 Thanks to the polar layer XT insulation, 133 hours passed before this cooler’s ice completely melted during our test, taking first place across all the cooler packs.
 To put the size in perspective, this pack could fit 24 12-ounce cans.